fhi-beta/mobaGenetics-qc/methylation/README.md

 Most users will want to use the [Canned wrapper script](#canned-wrapper-script) described below.
-The sections below describe the different partst of the pipleline,
+The sections below describe the different partst of the pipleline and how to run them with snakemake commands.

 ## Removing bad samples
 The pipeline is organized in 3 parts, where one should inspect the